 Application Traffic Management Definition

-Application traffic management refers to techniques for intercepting, analyzing, decoding, and directing web traffic to the optimum resources based on specific policies.
+Application traffic management (ATM) refers to techniques for intercepting, analyzing, decoding, and directing web traffic to the optimum resources based on specific policies.
 Also called network traffic management, it allows network administrators to significantly increase overall network application performance by routing and filtering packets based on content in their payloads or headers.
 By applying these standards for security, scalability, availability, and performance to any IP-based application users can save money and improve efficiency.

 What is Application Traffic Management?

-Application Delivery Controllers (ADC) provide application traffic management by quickly optimizing the delivery and routing of specific types of data to ideal resources.
+Application Delivery Controllers (ADC) provide ATM by quickly optimizing the delivery and routing of specific types of data to ideal resources.
 Unlike legacy appliance-based ADCs, modern solutions use deep packet inspection combined with rules and policies to determine what type of data it is and other application performance metrics, in the process of finding the right organizational servers to route it to.
 This allows the system to prioritize certain types of data, sending mission-critical data preferentially to high-performing servers.

 Application Delivery Controllers and Application Traffic Management